December 11 at 9:00 AM – 2:30 PM

 Lecture by Honorary Doctor Quentin Skinner

-Lecture by the Faculty of Arts’ honorary doctor 2018 Quentin Skinner with the title Thomas Hobbes: Picturing the State.
+Public lecture by the Faculty of Arts’ honorary doctor 2018 Professor Quentin Skinner with the title Thomas Hobbes: Picturing the State.

 January 24 at 1:15 PM – 3:00 PM